 Understanding the UK Student Visa Interview Process in 2026

-The UK student visa interview (also called the UKVI credibility interview) is a formal assessment conducted by UK Visas and Immigration (UKVI) to verify that your primary intention for entering the UK is to study—not to work, settle, or misuse the visa system.
-This interview gives immigration officers the opportunity to clarify any doubts about your background, study plans, or financial situation before making a decision on your visa.
+The UK Student visa interview is a formal assessment conducted by UK Visas and Immigration (UKVI) to verify that your primary intention for entering the UK is to study — not to work, settle, or misuse the visa system.
+This interview gives immigration officers the opportunity to clarify any doubts about your background, study plans, or financial situation before making a decision.

-The interview forms part of the Genuine Student Test, which is used to prevent misuse of the UK Student Visa route.
+The interview forms part of the Genuine Student Test, which is used to prevent misuse of the UK Student route.
 Officers assess your motivation for choosing a specific course and institution, the relevance of your study plans to your career goals, your financial ability to support yourself, and your previous immigration history.
-You must meet the requirements outlined in Appendix Student of the Immigration Rules, including providing proof of funds, academic suitability, and genuine intent to study.
-For a complete overview of requirements, see our guide to UK Student Visa requirements.
+You must meet the requirements outlined in Appendix Student of the Immigration Rules, including the 70-point threshold.
+For complete details on eligibility, see our UK Student visa requirements guide.

 Is Interview Compulsory for UK Student Visa?